-Building Over the lease term

-Motor vehicles 5 years or over the lease term, if shorter
+Building Office equipment Motor vehicles Over the lease term, 5 years or over the lease term,if shorter 5 years or over the lease term,if shorter

 The ROU assets are subject to impairment.

 The lease liability is initially measured at the present value of future lease payments at the commencement date, discounted using the respective Group entities' incremental borrowing rates.
 Lease payments included in the measurement of the lease liability include fixed payments, any variable lease payments, amount expected to be payable under a residual value guarantee, and exercise price under an extension option that the Group is reasonably certain to exercise.